 Here at ShootDotEdit, our goal is to help you streamline your business and workflow, so you can focus on the things you enjoy.
-We specialize in wedding photography editing services, and also love to provide you with educational resources to assist in your growth.
-In addition to that, we partner with industry pros to give you actionable tips and tricks to implement into your business.
+We specialize in wedding photography editing services for the professional photographer.
+We also love to provide you with educational resources to assist in your growth.
+In addition to that, we partner with industry pros to give you photography business ideas.

 In her next blog post with us, ShootDotEdit Wedding Pro Vanessa Joy is sharing 3 keys to a perfect work/life balance.
 Keep reading to find out how you can run your business and maintain happiness in your personal life.